bioinformed/glu-genetics/doc/whatsnew/glu0.rst

   formats (via :format=smartpca or :format=eigensoft)

 * New utils module for helper modules.
-The first is a utility to join two files on a common lookup key.
+The first is a utility to join two files on a common look up key.
 This is something like the Unix 'join(1)' command-line application, except it uses GLU's spiffy table readers.
   This avoids the need for Excel VLOOKUPs and other ad hoc nonsense.
 More cool utilities to come.